geoimaging/mhvsr-vs30/README.md

-`mHVSR-Vs30` is a collection of data-driven models to predict the time averaged shear wave velocity in the upper 30 m (Vs30), from microtremor horizontal-to-vertical spectrial ratio (mHVSR).
+`mHVSR-Vs30` is a collection of data-driven models to predict the time averaged shear wave velocity in the upper 30 m (Vs30), from microtremor horizontal-to-vertical spectral ratio (mHVSR).
 The developed models developed include both low-dimensional (`low_dim_models.ipynb`) and high-dimensional (`high_dim_models.ipynb`).
 The details of the model's development and performance are presented in the reference below.